NGCP/GCS/README.md

 **:scroll: Running the Program**

 Create a [Mapbox account] and obtain a public API access token.
-Replace the content of the `.env` file with your access token.
+Replace the content of the `.env.example` file with your access token and rename it to `.env`.

 ```sh
 MAPBOX_TOKEN=your-access-token